1Computer1/lexure/docs/cookbook/creating-unordered-strategies.md

 >>> ['bar', 'baz']
 ```

-This strategy uses `String.prototype.localeCompare`, which means it supports [locales and collator options](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/Collator/Collator).
-You can use this to do case-insensitive matching, among other kinds of matching.
+This strategy supports [locales and collator options](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/Collator/Collator); you can use this to do case-insensitive matching, among other kinds of matching.

 ```ts
 const st = matchingStrategy({ foo: ['foo', 'fooooo'] }, { bar: ['bar:'] }, 'en-US', { sensitivity: 'base' });